marcortiz11/FastComposedModels/README.md

 ****Please look at Source/system_evaluator.py for more details**

-## Defining Classifiers
-In order to perform a fast evaluation on the ensemble methods, the framework considers the performance of the classifiers over a dataset, along with the inference time, #param and #ops measurements of the classifier.
-The classifier is defined as a dictionary with the following information:

-- Matrix of logits NxC (N=samples in the evaluation set, C=Number of classes)
-- Vector of ground truths N (N=samples in the evaluation set)
-- Vector of ids N (N=samples in the evaluation set), linking entries of the logit matrix to the ground truth and identifying the samples.
-Vector of ids is crucial, some classifiers may be trained with a subset of the dataset, therefore it is important to identify which are those inputs.
-- Time measurements: List of inference times.
-Each time measurement corresponds to performing inference with 128 input instances.
-- Number of params
-- FLOPS

-The previous information is saved as a dict and stored as a pickle in *Definitions/Classifiers*.
-A classifier node in the DAG, needs to point to the pickle file for the evaluation part.
-To build the dict look at the code *Source/make_utils.py*.

-## Defining Triggers

-The behaviour of a trigger is defined as a python script file that implements the method *train_fit()*.
-All the information to control the behaviour of the trigger definition, needs to be stored together in the form of the dataset (Data component in the DAG).
-Datasets are stored in the folder Data.
-The method *train_fit()* trains a trigger, and performs inference over the input; This is selecting which classifier to activate.
-The method then returns a classifier definition (previous section), saying which classifier needs to be triggered for each input, and what is the inference time of the trigger, the number of parameters and the number of operations.

-An example of trigger definition can be seen in *Definitions/Triggers/probability.py*.

-### Example defining triggers
-*Tests/test_train_trigger_automatically.py* provides an example of how a trigger is defined in the framework, how is added to the graph, how is trained automatically and how to interpret the results

 ## Simple examples for using the framework
 In *SimpleSamples/** you can find simple examples